HomeTrendingPesto the Penguin: The King-Sized Chick Who Captured the World’s Heart

 Pesto the Penguin: The King-Sized Chick Who Captured the World’s Heart

-The answer is in Pesto’s unique blend of genetics, expert care, and biology.
+Response can be found in Pesto’s distinctive concoctions of genealogy, good treatment, and the biological side of things.
 And in the story of how one oversized chick became a global wildlife ambassador.

 From Hatchling to “Absolute Unit”